igorkry/tnt4j-streams/README.md

  * `Pattern` - contains the regular expression pattern that each data item is assumed to match.
 (Required)
  * `MatchStrategy` - defines `pattern` created `matcher` comparison strategy used against input data string.
-Value can be one of: `MATCH` - pattern should match complete input string, or `FIND` - pattern has to match subsequence within input string.
+Value can be one of: `MATCH` - pattern should match complete input string, or `FIND` - pattern has to match sub-sequence within input string.
 Default value - `MATCH`.
  (Optional)

     sample: